mercury-telemetry/mercury-telemetry/docs/configure_grafana.md

  also be updated to reflect those changes.
 - If you delete a Grafana host from Mercury, the Grafana host will be wiped clean of its datasources and dashboards and then the credentials will be deleted.
--

-- From Mercury, you can directly access and manage your Grafana dashboards.

 The instructions below will explain how to set up a new Grafana instance and manage event dashboards and sensor panels.